Whether your small business is growing or a departure has left a vacancy in your company, you realize it’s time to hire a new employee.

 Writing for The Balance Careers, Susan M. Heathfield points out that you can either pay an internal recruiter to find someone — in which case you need to pay their salary — or you can pay the fees to hire a headhunter.
 The latter is a quick solution, but it can be much more costly.

-According to Nikoletta Bika of Workable, recruiting tasks like posting the job on online boards, creating branded swag to distribute, communicating with applicants and conducting interviews and assessments all add up in both time and money.
+Still, according to Nikoletta Bika of Workable, recruiting tasks like posting the job on online boards, creating branded swag to distribute, communicating with applicants and conducting interviews and assessments all add up in both time and money.

 The Cost of Training Your New Employee